bmsleight/lasercut/README.md

 # <lasercut.scad>
 Module for openscad, allowing 3d models to be created from 2d lasercut parts, with a flat file automatically generated.

+Updated, not just lasercut can now pass the parameter milling_bit for CNC machines, for the bit to cut in to the corners.

 ## Basic usage

 To prepare a simple rectangle use lasercutoutSquare()